btcpayserver/btcpayserver-doc/docs/RegisterAccount.md

 ### Two-factor authentication

 For further enhancing security and protecting your account, it's recommended to enable two-factor authentication (both 2FA and U2F are supported).
-To enable 2FA or U2F, click on the user setting icon in the header menu.
+To enable 2FA or U2F, click on the user settings icon in the header menu.

 ***Proceed to the next step - [Creating a store](./CreateStore.md).***